-Skin MD's strategy is to provide state-of-the-art solutions to professionals in the aesthetics market.
-Lux's devices fit in well with this strategy.
+The distributor's strategy is to provide state-of-the-art solutions to professionals in the aesthetics market.

-Skin M.D. range already includes lasers, skin treatment devices, radio frequency, liposuction, fat reduction etc. and Lux's Intense Pulsed Light devices are a welcome addition to the range.
+Its existing range already includes lasers, skin treatment devices, radio frequency, liposuction, fat reduction etc. and Lux's Intense Pulsed Light devices are a welcome addition to the range.